-Toyota to resume Japan production after virus hits supplier
+Toyota restarting Japan plants after malware hits supplier

-TOKYO (AP) — Toyota plan to resume production at all of its 14 plants as of Wednesday, after they were idled for a day due to a cyberattack on a domestic supplier.
+TOKYO (AP) — Toyota plans to resume production at all of its 14 plants as of Wednesday, after they were idled for a day due to a cyberattack on a domestic supplier.

 The supplier, Kojima Industries Corp., said Tuesday it had found a virus in its computer server.
 Details were under investigation, it said.